Aniket25042003/Aniket25042003/README.md

-- 👋 Hi, I’m @Aniket25042003
+- 👋 Hi, I’m @Aniket
-- 👀 I’m interested in app development
+- 👀 I’m interested in AI and Machine Learning
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Python Libraries
-- 💞️ I’m looking to collaborate on Language Learning
+- 💞️ I’m looking to collaborate on learning and creating predictive models
 - 📫 How to reach me aniketpatel2003@icloud.com

 <!---